industrial-edge/S7-1500V-getting-started/docs/Installation.md

 ![IED_resource_manager_NIC_isolation_3](graphics/IED_resource_manager_NIC_isolation_3.png)

-Proceed by writing down the noted NIC name ("ens192" in this case).
-Moreover, add Annotation of this NIC isolation by clicking on another "+" on right side.
-Write down the name of the isolated NIC "1517V".
-Finally, click on Submit.
+Proceed by adding the noted NIC name ("ens192" in this case).
+Next, add Annotation of this NIC isolation by clicking on another "+" on the right handed side.
+For the CPU1517V, use the 'vplc_x1' annotation and enter it in the appropriate field.
+To complete the process, click 'Submit'.

 ![IED_resource_manager_NIC_isolation_4](graphics/IED_resource_manager_NIC_isolation_4.png)